Student Rights and Responsibilities: FERPA

 What do I do if I think a FERPA violation occurred?

 Contact Student Services at your Institution for guidance on possible violations of FERPA.
-You may also contact the CCCOnline Student Services.
+You may also contact CCCOnline Student Affairs.